toolkit-for-ynab/toolkit-for-ynab/docs/feature-list.md

 ## Add Split Transaction Keyboard Shortcut
 Instead of clicking the Split button, type 'split' in the category input to automatically create a new split transaction.

-## Add a Toggle Splits Button
+## Add a Toggle Splits Button to the Account(s) toolbar
-Clicking the toggle splits button shows or hides the sub-transactions within a split.
+Clicking the Toggle Splits button shows or hides all sub-transactions within all split transactions. *__Note__: you must toggle splits open before editing a split transaction!*

 ## Auto Adjust Split Transactions
 When entering split transactions, each additional split will be auto-filled with the current remaining amount.